ProjectFirewatch/ProjectFirewatch/info/thanks/index.md

 ---
 12/29/2021

 17,000,000 million page views, Thanks for all of the support on Project Firewatch, Hope to do some cool stuff very soon.
-All so Firewatch was updated after almost 4 years!!
+Also Firewatch was updated after almost 4 years!!

 ---